sanjaay/node-project-template/README.md

-# template-project
+# Template Project

-Template for new JS, NodeJS or MD projects
+Use this project as example project for setup new projects (e.g. linter, .editorconfig etc.)